-The more you stay grounded in the YOU of YOU, you’re less likely to go numb.
+The key is that the more you stay grounded in the YOU of YOU, you’re less likely to go numb.
 To get paralyzed by anger or despair.
-To act out in ways that do NOT serve the world….SO here goes:
+To act out in ways that do NOT serve the world.

 It ain’t easy to change and to do what it takes to go down a new and improved path.
 Am I right?

 Let’s just say that you are committed to do what it takes to change something that’s not working in your life?
 Yes?
 Great.
 Do you feel clearer, more focused, excited and hopeful for the first time in a while?
 Sure those first steps can be scary, but some part of you knows you’ve made the RIGHT DECISION and a sense of relief washes over you.
 I’M DOING THIS!!

 Or, are you living in resistance and yearning to bust out of that inertia?
 If so, my aim this month is that once you’ve read my article, you’ll be ready to do what it takes…and to find the support you need.

 My Story about Easy and Hard • Flow and Resistance

 To illustrate what I mean about this easy/hard stuff, I’d like to share a short story about this in my life.
 My Niece said to me the other day, “That’s a nasty scar on your knee, Auntie J”.
 I replied that it is a daily reminder that I have a new life and I have to be committed to stay on the path.

 For years, I resisted and rationalized why I didn’t need knee surgery until I couldn’t walk and my body was whacked out big time.
 Finally, I had no choice.
 This is the kind of change that is required.
 And sometimes it’s just that we desire something new.